alersrt/wombat/README.md

 ## Description

-Started as simple bot for messaging from telegram to jira, mutated to DevOps related app needed to react on email's alerts, and finally finished as extendable ETL platform.
+Started as simple bot for messaging from telegram to jira, mutated to app needed for reacting on email's alerts, and finally finished as extendable ETL platform.

 Main features: